 Substance of Density 1918-1948

 Yossi Milo Gallery is pleased to present an exhibition of new camera-less photographs by Alison Rossiter.
 Substance of Density 1918-1948 presents a chronology of assemblages made from expired photographic papers in the artist’s collection.
 Through rigorous grouping and presentation, Rossiter constructs a photographic tonal narrative through three specific decades of the 20th century.
-The exhibition will open on Friday, March 6 with a reception for the artist and book signing from 5:30 – 8:00pm, and will be on view through Saturday, May 2.
+The exhibition opened on Friday, March 6 with a reception for the artist and book signing from 5:30 – 8:00pm.
+The show has been extended through Saturday, September 26.
 This is the artist’s third exhibition at the gallery.

 The archive of expired photographic papers collected by Rossiter is the resource for her work.
 Since 2007 she has gathered over two thousand packages of paper dating from the 19th and 20th centuries, many of which have an expiration date stamped on the product box or envelope as a marker of quality assurance backed by the manufacturer.
 Even in dark storage each package of paper reacted to its surroundings over time.
 No matter what the light sensitive silver gelatin materials endured through their dormant years, they still respond to chemical development.
 Physical damage, mold, and atmospheric pollution form latent images in the photographic emulsion coating on the papers and become visible when processed in a darkroom.
 The artist considers these effects to be subject matter.
 The resulting photographic tones are evidence of experience and records of time.